Statistical mechanical evaluation of spread spectrum watermarking model with image restoration: Introduction

 Performance of the blind digital watermarking model has not yet been sufficiently evaluated.
 We therefore evaluate the average performance of this model.
 In particular, in the blind case, we propose a method in which both messages and the original image can be estimated at the same time.
 In order to evaluate the proposed method, we derive saddle point equations by the replica method and then calculate the theoretical bit error rate.
 For the theoretical evaluation using the replica method, we assume the infinite range model as prior probability of images.
 Moreover, we evaluate the case of the 2D Ising model as a prior probability by computer simulations.

 Now, we discuss the feasibility of representing original images by the infinite range model and 2D Ising model.
 Watermarking methods such as the wet paper code \cite{Fridrich2005} and matrix embedding \cite{Fridrich2006} methods assume that content consists of binary data.
 Specifically, the original images to be embedded are generated by calculating LSB or parity bits.
+We refer to a binary image consisting of parity bits as a parity image.
 Figure~\ref{fig:IHeval03} shows the parity images generated from a natural image, where (a) is the original natural image and (b) shows the parity image from the uncompressed natural image of (a).
 The parity image in (c) is generated after JPEG compression of (a).
 The black and white pixels represent the parity bits $0$ and $1$, respectively.
-From these images, we can find that the parity image (b), which is uniformly at random, can be seen as an image generated from the infinite range model, and the image (c), which has some clusters, can be seen as one from the 2D Ising model.
+Figuratively speaking, from these images, we can find that part of the parity images (b) and (c) can be seen as an image generated from the infinite range model and other part with some clusters can be seen as one from the 2D Ising model.
 Since we can evaluate our method in theory, it is reasonable to introduce some image generation models.

 The rest of this paper is organized as follows.
 Section \ref{sec:intro} gives an overview of our watermarking model.
 We explain that both messages and images can be estimated by maximizing the posterior probability.
 Section \ref{sec:BER} describes the saddle point equations derived by the replica method in order to evaluate our method.
 Section \ref{sec:sim} shows the results obtained by theory and computer simulations.
 We conclude the paper in Section \ref{sec:conc}.